pmkenned/as240/README.txt

 as240.pl:		the new assembler
 asm_gen.pl:		script for generating random, valid assembly files dtc1.asm:		example of a directed test case which should test all of the error and warning messages
+as240_old:      previous assembler, dating back to fall 2011. may be worth keeping for comparison.
+Note: must be executed on color machines (e.g. red.ece.cmu.edu)

 Open implementation questions: